neurommsig-epilepsy/EpiCom/README.rst

 Step 1
 ~~~~~~
 Build a query using `SCAIView Query Interface <http://academia.scaiview.com/academia/>`_ the MeSH entry for Epilepsy and the target disease.
-In this example, "Migrane Disorders" is used.
+In this example, "Migraine Disorders" is used.
 Select "Human Genes/Proteins" from the dropdown labeled "Show Results in:" in order to get the overlapping genes sorted by relevance (relative entropy).

 .. image:: https://raw.githubusercontent.com/cthoyt/EpiCom/master/screenshots/step1.png
         :alt: Step 1: How to Make a Query